Bronchoscopy is a test to view the airways and diagnose lung disease. It may also be used during the treatment of some lung conditions.

 Local numbing medicine (anesthetic) is used to relax and numb your throat muscles.
 Until the medicine begins to work, you may feel fluid running down the back of your throat.
 This may cause you to cough or gag.

 Once the medicine takes effect, you may feel pressure or mild tugging as the tube moves through the windpipe (trachea).
 Although you may feel like you are not able to breathe when the tube is in your throat, there is no risk of this happening.
-The medicines given to relax you help with these symptoms and will help you forget most of the procedure.
+The medicines given to relax you help with these symptoms and you will likely forget most of the procedure.

 When the anesthetic wears off, your throat may be scratchy for several days.
-After the test, the cough reflex will return in 1 to 2 hours.
+After the test, your ability to cough (cough reflex) will return in 1 to 2 hours.
 You will not be allowed to eat or drink until your cough reflex returns.

 You may have a bronchoscopy to help your doctor diagnose lung problems.
 Your doctor will be able to inspect the airways or take a biopsy sample.